rubickmagic96/ragunan-zoo-app-ionic/README.md

 - [x] 15:00
 - [x] make toggle button works
 - [x] remindme button (added to show reminder)
+- [ ] added to reminder button is not disabled when we successful added to reminder
 - [ ] implement all the remind me button to all button
 - [ ] make sure the content looks exactly like in the example
 - [ ] reminder red box rounded should be updated based on how much remind me button clicked